Russian Reconciliation Center For Syria Registers No Fire From Militants Over Past Day - UrduPoint

 Russian Reconciliation Center For Syria Registers No Fire From Militants Over Past Day

-MOSCOW (UrduPoint News / Sputnik - 05th April, 2020) The Russian Defense Ministry's center for Syrian reconciliation has not registered any fire coming from militants in Idlib over the past 24 hours, the centers head, Rear Admiral Oleg Zhuravlev, said on Saturday.
+MOSCOW (UrduPoint News / Sputnik - 06th April, 2020) The Russian Defense Ministry's center for Syrian reconciliation has not registered any fire coming from militants in Idlib over the past 24 hours, the centers head, Rear Admiral Oleg Zhuravlev, said during a briefing.

-A special round-the-clock communications channel for coordination between the Russian center for reconciliation and the Turkish side continues to function," Zhuravlev said at a daily briefing.
+A special round-the-clock communications channel for coordination between the Russian center for reconciliation and the Turkish side continues to function," Zhuravlev said.

 Russian army planes also carried out patrols along a fixed route in northern Syria.